Do you eat at least 5 portions of fruit and vegetables every day?

-In fact, the advice now is that 5 portions is the minimum you should consume, and some nutritionists advise 10!
+In fact, the advice now is that five portions is the minimum you should consume, and some nutritionists advise 10!

-So, if you are having a hard time getting your family or yourself to eat more fruits or vegetables then worry not, it’s a common problem and in this blog post I will look at ways that you can effortlessly sneak more vegetables into your diet.
+So, if you are having a hard time getting your family or yourself to eat more fruits or vegetables then worry not, it’s a common problem.
+In this blog post I’ll be looking at ways that you can effortlessly sneak more fruit and vegetables into your diet.

-I am a firm believer in eating everything in moderation.
-A diet high in processed foods, animal protein, sugar and no fruit or vegetables is a recipe for disaster, and will eventually allow disease to set in.
+I’m a firm believer in eating everything in moderation.
+A diet high in processed foods, animal protein and sugar, but little fruit or vegetables is a recipe for disaster, and will eventually allow disease to set in.

-Eating lots of vegetables has so many health benefits and lowers the risk of diabetes and cardiovascular disease.
+Eating lots of vegetables has so many health benefits.
+Lowering the risk of diabetes and cardiovascular disease.

-Fruits are best eaten in the morning as they are cleansers and vegetables eaten throughout the day as they are builders.
+Fruit is best eaten in the morning due to their cleansing properties.
+Vegetables are best eaten throughout the day because they are ‘builders’.

-Also, potatoes, yams, cassava and plantain are vegetables, but don’t count towards your 5 a day as they mainly contribute starch.
+Also, potatoes, yams, cassava and plantain are vegetables, but don’t count towards your 5-a-day because they mainly contribute starch.

 Legumes, nuts and seeds

 The good news is that beans and lentils count towards your 5-a-day.
-They count as 1 portion a day, however the quantity you eat.
+They count as one portion per day, no matter the quantity you eat.
 They are good sources of fibre and protein, but also contain essential vitamins and minerals.

 Clearly, if you don’t have a variety of fruit and vegetables in the house, then it will be harder to reach those goals.

 For the ultimate nutritional values, go for fresh and organic fruit and vegetables.
 Shop local if you can, order a veg box or go to your farmers’ market.
-Include children in the shops so they can pick the ones they like.
+Include children in the shopping experience so they can pick the ones they like.